 Switching and customizing your default apps will improve your interactions with your Mac, enhancing how you experience the activities you spend time doing everyday by making them faster and easier.

 Once you know how to switch the default apps, you may find yourself customizing other aspects of your computer use.
-PDFpen and Canary Mail are both offered as free trials from Setapp — a platform for over 150 unique and useful Mac apps — so there is no risk to trying something new.
+PDFpen, Canary Mail, CameraBag Pro, and OpenIn are all offered as free trials from Setapp — a platform for over 200 unique and useful Mac apps — so there is no risk to trying something new.
 If you don't like it, you can always go back and change the default again at any time.

 So whether you are running a faster browser, highlighting and making notes in the margin for school, or simply clearing out junk-mail now that you can change default application on macOS you can take control of the finer points of how your Mac runs.
 Small daily tasks will wrap up faster and look better.